 Merlin has found that she really enjoys encryption and has a particular interest in cybersecurity.
 She has now completed a residential course and developmental training run by the National Security Council (GCHQ) and is currently undertaking the Cyberdiscovery programme run by the UK Government in partnership with the Sans Institute.
 She also hold Bronze and Silver iDEA badges (the digital and enterprise equivalent of the Duke of Edinburgh Award) – the Gold Award is not yet available.
 It is Merlin’s intention to have a career in cybersecurity, initially working for either GCHQ or the Sans Institute.

-“I feel so lucky to have had access to the staff and learning resources made available by Technocamps (and the excellent Computer Science teachers at Olchfa) without whom, I may never have embarked on this journey.
-Technocamps has given me skills, experience and confidence, and I hope to make you all proud in the future.
-Indeed, I feel so strongly about young people and digital rights.
-I have recently been accepted onto the Children’s Commissioner for Wales Young People’s Advisory Panel and will be making the case for these there.”
+“I feel so lucky to have had access to the staff and learning resources made available by Technocamps (and the excellent Computer Science teachers at Olchfa) without whom I may never have embarked on this journey.
+Technocamps has given me skills, experience and confidence, and I hope to make you all proud of me in the future.
+I feel very strongly about young people and digital rights, I have recently been accepted onto the Children’s Commissioner for Wales Young People’s Advisory Panel and will be making the case for these there.”